 Benefits of the programme

 The Summer School is delivered on the main Manchester campus, and the costs of all food, accommodation and social activities are covered by the University.
-For those applying in Year 13 to the first cohort, an alternative pre-entry event will be offered during week commencing 3rd Sept 2018.

 - Access to pre-entry guidance to support your university application, and peer mentorship from students with similar life experience.